(Published in May, 2015)

 Pulsifer also embraces residents.
 One example is what he did for longtime Outing Park resident Dinorah Guillermo and her son Joel.
 One night back in 2005, Joel got up from the dinner table and said he was going out.
 Dinorah remembers saying “don’t go” and Joel saying, “I’ll be right back.”
 Minutes later, a friend knocked on the door.
 Joel was hurt.
 Dinorah raced down the street.
 She saw an ambulance.
 Her son had been stabbed in the neck.
 The wound left him paralyzed and legally blind.
 In 2013, Pulsifer came to Dinorah’s apartment to show a contractor what work needed to be done.
 Dinorah had never met her new landlord, didn’t even know his name.
 When Pulsifer asked what she was cooking, Dinorah got a good feeling and asked him to take a look at the bathroom off Joel’s bedroom.
 Pulsifer learned that Dinorah was taking care of her son in a unit that wasn’t accessible and that she had to lift him into the shower.
 Pulsifer said he would do something.

-Dinorah Guillermo is grateful for what Pulsifer did for his family
+Dinorah Guillermo is grateful for what Pulsifer did.

 Dinorah didn’t know whether to believe him.
 Pulsifer’s team put in a second wider doorway in Joel’s bedroom wall so that he could directly access the bathroom and a new roll-in shower from his bedroom.